Definition

 Imagine a circular disk in the plane that contains all points inside a circle as well as the points on the circle’s circumference.

-- The points lying strictly inside are the interior points.
-For each of these points, we can draw an arbitrarily small circle around it that still lies completely with the original disk.
+- Interior Points: For each of these points, one can draw an arbitrarily small circle around it that still lies completely within the original disk.

-- The points on the circumference are the boundary points*.
-No matter how small a circle we draw around such a point, it will always contain both points that belong to the disk and points that lie outside of it.
+- Boundary Points: No matter how small a circle is drawn around such a point, it will always contain both points that belong to the disk and points that lie in the complement .

 The set of all these boundary points forms the boundary of the circular disk.